Larry Blackmon

-Larry Ernest Blackmon (born May 29, 1956) is an American vocalist and musician, known as the lead singer, founder and frontman of the funk and R&B band Cameo.
+Larry Ernest Blackmon (born May 29, 1951) is an American vocalist and musician, known as the lead singer, founder and frontman of the funk and R&B band Cameo.

-Musical career
+Early life and career

+Born in New York City, on May 29, 1951, Blackmon is the son of former boxer / longtime boxing trainer, (Note: Among Black's more notable trainees are Trevor Berbick, Saoul Mamby, Clyde Gray, Ismael Laguna, Livingstone Bramble, Donovan Boucher, José "King" Roman. and–in collaboration with Richie Giachetti–heavyweight champion Larry Holmes) Lee Black.

 Starting the band "East Coast", Blackmon formed the "New York City Players" as a complement to the Ohio Players.
 Having to rename the group because of a conflict, Blackmon later called the group Cameo.
 Blackmon lived in Harlem and played drums on several hits for the band Black Ivory.
-He is the son of Lee Black, a former boxer.
 Along with his unique vocal style, Blackmon's other personal touches included sporting an elaborate hi-top fade haircut and a codpiece over his pants.
 His signature "Ow!" was used as the intro for some of the band's songs.
 The group Cameo appeared at Adventureland Palace, sponsored by Black Pride Inc., on April 26, 1978.
 Blackmon founded Atlanta-based funk quartet CA$HFLOW, which had a hit with "Mine All Mine" in 1986.